 When the posterior has a known distribution, as in Analytic Approach for Binomial Data, it can be relatively easy to make predictions, estimate an HDI and create a random sample.
 Even when this is not the case, we can often use the grid approach to accomplish our objectives (see Creating a Grid).
 Unfortunately, sometimes neither of these approaches is applicable.
-In this section, we demonstrate how to use a type of simulation, based on Markov chains, to achieve our objectives.
+On this webpage, we demonstrate how to use a type of simulation, based on Markov chains, to achieve our objectives.

 In a Markov chain process, there are a set of states and we progress from one state to another based on a fixed probability.
 Figure 1 displays a Markov chain with three states.
 E.g. the probability of transition from state C to state A is .3, from C to B is .2 and from C to C is .5, which sum up to 1 as expected.